ashleefv/covid19fibrosisRAS/README.md

 ## Overview
 The mathematical model describes the role of patient-specific premorbidity, age, and gender differences in the progression of COVID-19 lung fibrosis.

-## Mathematical modeling of progression of fibrosis with dysregulation of TGF-β in COVID19 patients
+## Mathematical modeling of patient-specific premorbidity, age, and gender differences in COVID-19 lung fibrosis
 ### Code Authors
 Mohammad Aminul Islam and Ashlee N. Ford Versypt, Dept. of Chemical & Biological Engineering,